 - Moot court brief writing involving an international/comparative topic

 In addition to the requirements described above, all students seeking a concentration in international practice must complete a 20-hour service requirement.
 This service requirement may be fulfilled in a variety of ways including, but not limited to, active participation in the activities of ILSA, pro bono legal work, volunteer work for the international section of the Florida bar or participation in the activities of an association or organization involving transnational, international or immigration/asylum law.

-The International Certification Form must be turned into the Faculty Coordinator of the Concentration by October 15th to appear in the December Hooding Ceremony program and by March 15th to appear in the May Hooding Ceremony program.
-A completed Certification Form must be turned in by the last day of finals in the student's last semester in order for a notation to be noted on the student's transcript.
+The International Concentration Form must be turned into the Faculty Coordinator of the concentration by October 15th to appear in the December Hooding Ceremony program and by March 15th to appear in the May Hooding Ceremony program.
+A completed Concentration Form must be turned in by the last day of finals in the student's last semester in order for a notation to be noted on the student's transcript.
 The Faculty Coordinator of the Concentration may change from year to year, so check with Student Affairs to determine the Faculty Coordinator for a given year.